 - analysing the solution proposed by the invention in question; and

-- determining whether said solution is reached by way of a new or unexpected technical effect.
+- determining whether the solution is reached by way of a new or unexpected technical effect.

 Examples of aspects to be considered include the type of problems encountered in the art, the prior art solutions to these problems, the movement of persons skilled in the art in a different direction from that taken by the inventor, the new technical effect that can be achieved by the invention and commercial success.

-The disclosure of an invention will not be considered to be state of the art if it occurred during the 12 months prior to the date of filing or of priority of the patent application, if made by the inventor; by the BPTO, by means of official publication of the patent application filed without the consent of the inventor, based on information obtained from him or her or as a results of his or her actions; or by third parties, based on information obtained directly or indirectly from the inventor or as a result of his or her actions.
+The disclosure of an invention will not be considered to be state of the art if it occurred during the 12 months prior to the date of filing or of priority of the patent application, if made by the inventor; by the BPTO, by means of official publication of the patent application filed without the consent of the inventor, based on information obtained from them or as a result of their actions; or by third parties, based on information obtained directly or indirectly from the inventor or as a result of their actions.

 Enforcement of rights